 Pipe Ten undertake internal training for all staff on GDPR and its impact on the policies, procedures, and responsibilities.

 Supplier & Partner relationships

-Pipe Ten are currently using all reasonable endeavours to ensure that their third party and suppliers are complying with the GDPR.
+Pipe Ten have used all reasonable endeavours to ensure that their third party and suppliers are complying with the GDPR.

 What does this mean for Pipe Ten customers?

 There will be no difference to the service that Pipe Ten customers receive.
-We are simply making sure that we are fully compliant with the GDPR by May 2018 through improved access controls, procedures and policies for data subjects rights, regular data audits, restricting retained data and enhanced security of customer data.
+We have simply made sure that we are fully compliant with the GDPR by 25 May 2018 through improved access controls, procedures and policies for data subjects rights, regular data audits, restricting retained data and enhanced security of customer data.
 Pipe Ten’s senior Management Team and advisors will continue to monitor the GDPR programme up to the target date in May 2018 and beyond.

 Can we search our personal data on your systems?